What to do when you're behind on your house payment...

 ~ Discuss foreclosure alternatives.

-~ Identify potential solutions, such as the federal Making Home Affordable Program
+~ Identify potential solutions, such as the federal Making Home Affordable Program.

-~ Serve as your liaison to communicate directly with the Dallas-Ft.
-Worth Fannie Mae Mortgage Help Center and/or your bank.
+~ Serve as your liaison to communicate directly with your mortgage provider. ~ Gather and submit required documents.

 ~ Finalize any pending loan workout efforts.